 A creamy crustless pumpkin pie, made without evaporated milk.
 With eggs, pumpkin and coconut milk, this crustless pumpkin pie is paleo and gluten free.

 I am amazed to say that I love this healthy, paleo crustless pumpkin pie!

 You see, I’m not a huge fan of pumpkin pie.
 I find the texture of many pumpkin pies wet and jiggly, the flavor overwhelmingly spicy.

-I prefer a light, creamy texture and a milder flavor.
+Personally, I prefer a light, creamy texture and a milder flavor.
 I actually much prefer pumpkin cheesecake to pumpkin pie, and try to avoid traditional pumpkin pies.

-One of my not-so-guilty pleasures is having a leftover slice of this crustless pumpkin pie for breakfast, the day after Thanksgiving.
+One of my not-so-guilty pleasures is having a leftover slice of this healthy crustless pumpkin pie for breakfast, the day after Thanksgiving.

+See the recipe card below for detailed instructions.
 A few things to consider when making this healthy crustless pumpkin pie:

 1. The honey will make it darken more than if you had used other sweeteners, so keep an eye on it after the first 45 minutes.
 If it’s still not set, continue to bake, but loosely cover the edges with strips of foil.

 2. I can’t stress enough how important it is to shake the coconut milk can well before opening it, and then to mix it thoroughly once it’s open.
 After measuring out 1 cup, I often find that it’s still lumpy and needs another good mix before I add it to the batter.

 3. Allowing the pie to cool on the counter for 2 hours is torture (it smells amazing), and refrigerating it for at least 2 more hours is also annoying, but please don’t skip these steps.
 Similarly to cheesecake, the pie will not be done until is had been completely chilled.
 It will also not taste as good – the custard needs time to rest and flavors need time to meld.